fabjan/svg-counter/README.md

 1. Create a COUNTERS KV namespace through wrangler: https://developers.cloudflare.com/workers/wrangler/cli-wrangler/commands/#kv

-1. Edit [wrangler.toml](./wrangler.toml) to insert your KV space id
+1. Edit [wrangler.toml](./wrangler.toml) to replace the KV space ids with your own (id and preview_id can be the same).

 ## Running